Skip to content

 Although there may be increased opportunities for education about your lung condition while you are in hospital, lung flare-ups are also times where people can struggle to digest and retain new or unfamiliar information.
 You might also find it hard to ask the questions you want answered, often only realising once the correct person has left your bedside area.
 This is quite normal and influenced by many factors:

-• Feelings of anxiety and distress caused by increased difficulty to breathe
+• Feelings of anxiety and distress caused by increased difficulty to breathe or increase in coughing

 • Reduced and poor quality sleep, feelings of frustration